kriserickson/kriserickson.github.com/_posts/2014-10-11-mobie-frameworks-ionic.md

 * [Part 4 - Mobile Frameworks -- Bootstrap](/programming/2014/05/08/mobile-frameworks-bootstrap/)
 * [Part 5 - Mobile Frameworks -- KendoUI](/programming/2014/07/28/mobile-frameworks-kendoui/)

+Ionic is the new hotness in the hybrid app development world, picking up steam and popularity at I high rate.
+It uses [Angular](https://angularjs.org/) to allow for declarative, interactive pages and [TopCoat](http://topcoat.io) to create a modern looking UI.
+To this, Ionic adds its own special sauce: a collection of Angular directives, a CLI tool, some libraries and proscriptive structure for creating a mobile application.

-I am a huge fan of Angular and had messed around with a bit in the past with [TopCoat](http://topcoat.io/) and no framework and found that it worked pretty well on newer devices, however it seemed at the time to fall apart on the Android 2.3 devices (the new [IE 6](https://www.modern.ie/en-us/ie6countdown) of the browser world).
-It also seemed pretty heavy to add the the light little App I was making at the time.
-Eventually I ended up creating my own little framework with [TopcoatTouch](http://topcoattouch.com), but had Ionic been there (and at the state it is now) I probably wouldn't have bothered and used Ionic.
+I am a huge fan of Angular and had messed around with a bit on mobile in the past with [TopCoat](http://topcoat.io/).
+It wasn't using a framework other than Anuglar and I found that it worked pretty well.
+Especially on newer devices, however it seemed at the time to have some issues Android 2.3 devices (Android 2.3 is becoming the new [IE 6](https://www.modern.ie/en-us/ie6countdown) of the browser world).
+It also seemed pretty heavy to add Angular the the little App I was making at the time.
+Eventually I abandoned the experiment and ended up creating my own little framework with [TopcoatTouch](http://topcoattouch.com), but had Ionic been there (and at the state it is now) I probably wouldn't have bothered and used Ionic.
 That said, Angular has certain learning curve and it takes most developers a while to "get it", and there can be a level of frustration when things like a binding just stop working (usually involving